Video System¶

 Video saving relies on the third-party software ‘FFMPEG’ to encode the video frames as an .mp4 file.
 See https://www.ffmpeg.org/download.html for more information on installing the library.

-• system_id (uint8) – The unique value to use for identifying the VideoSystem instance in all output streams (log files, terminal messages, video files).
+uint8) – The unique value to use for identifying the VideoSystem instance in all output streams (log files, terminal messages, video files).data_logger (

-• data_logger (DataLogger) – An initialized DataLogger instance used to log the timestamps for all frames saved by this VideoSystem instance.
+DataLogger) – An initialized DataLogger instance used to log the timestamps for all frames saved by this VideoSystem instance.name (

-• camera_index (int, default: 0) – The index of the camera in the list of all cameras discoverable by the chosen interface, e.g.: 0 for the first available camera, 1 for the second, etc. This specifies the camera hardware the instance should interface with at runtime.
+int, default:0) – The index of the camera in the list of all cameras discoverable by the chosen interface, e.g.: 0 for the first available camera, 1 for the second, etc. This specifies the camera hardware the instance should interface with at runtime.display_frame_rate (

-• gpu (int, default: -1) – The index of the GPU to use for video encoding.
+int, default:-1) – The index of the GPU to use for video encoding.
 Setting this argument to a value of -1 (default) configures the instance to use the CPU for encoding.
-Valid GPU indices can be obtained from the ‘nvidia-smi’ terminal command.
+Valid GPU indices can be obtained from the ‘nvidia-smi’ terminal command.video_encoder (

-• quantization_parameter (int, default: 15) – The integer value to use for the ‘quantization parameter’ of the encoder.
+int, default:15) – The integer value to use for the ‘quantization parameter’ of the encoder.
 This determines how much information to discard from each encoded frame.
 Lower values produce better video quality at the expense of longer processing time and larger file size: 0 is best, 51 is worst.
+Setting this to -1 defers the choice to the encoder’s default.
 Note, the default value is calibrated for the H265 encoder and is likely too low for the H264 encoder.

 Tracks whether the system is currently running (has active subprocesses).